gvansickle/ucg/README.md

        src="https://scan.coverity.com/projects/7451/badge.svg"/>
 </a>

-UniversalCodeGrep (ucg) is another [Ack](http://beyondgrep.com/) clone.
-It is an extremely fast grep-like tool specialized for searching large bodies of source code.
+UniversalCodeGrep (ucg) is an extremely fast grep-like tool specialized for searching large bodies of source code.

 ## Table of Contents